Fairlay/Bitcoin-Betting/README.md

 Bitcoin Betting utilizes Directed Acyclic Graphs technology to store and process transactions.
 This technology allows different nodes or parts of the network to work on their own branches and only merge them with other nodes if it is beneficial to do so.
 For example a node in Venezuela can continue to operate normally and process markets and orders if the connection to Venezuela drops for a day for some reason.
 It will merge normally with the network when the connection is reestablished as long as no one tried to do a double spent or similar things.
 Alternatively, private companies could set up their own node to host their private internal prediction markets and only release the data when it is beneficial to do so.

+## Storage Units

+DAG's are graphs that link so called Storage Units together.
+Each new Storage Unit is always referencing at least one, in most cases two or three existing Storage Units.
+This will form a partial order on the set of all Storage Units.

+## Efficient usage of disk space

+Bitcoin Betting is using the limited storage resources efficiently by only minig transactions permanently that are relevant.
+Transactions like order cancellations, markets with no orders, open orders that were never matched and similar transactions are only kept in the mempool.
+Once it weill become clear, that these transaction are no longer used, they will be removed from the mempool.
+Only transactions that will have an permanent effect on the account balances will be saved forever.

-## Transactions
+## Storage Unit Types

-On the platform, dozens of types of transactions are possible.
+On the platform, dozens of types of Storage Units are possible.
 The most used ones are described here.

 ### Currency Issuance